 Morgan Stanley warns that the July rebound in U.S. stocks is an illusion

-S&P 500 Index The rebound of nearly 5% since July has triggered a debate on Wall Street about the long and short of the stock market.
+S&P 500 Index The rebound of nearly 5% since July has triggered a debate on Wall Street regarding the long and short of the stock market.
 Morgan Stanley (Morgan Stanley) said that the current rebound is actually an illusion.
 U.S. stocks may have hit a bottom.

 Lisa Shalett, chief investment officer of Morgan Stanley’s wealth management department, said on Monday (25th) that the stock market rebounded because investors expected that inflation had peaked and the job market had begun to cool, which would give the Fed room to cut interest rates early next year.
 The direction is right, but the pricing is not yet ripe.”